adaoraeneje/adaoraeneje/README.md

 - 👋 Hi, I’m @adaoraeneje
-- 👀 I’m interested in web dev
+- 👀 I’m interested in UI/UX
-- 🌱 I’m currently learning html,css and JavaScript
+- 🌱 I’m currently learning and mastering Figma
 - 💞️ I’m looking to collaborate on GitHub with new people
 - 📫 How to reach me via email @adaoraeneje@gmail.com